top of page

 This Video Loft was cannibalized from the defunct fast-food chain, The Red Barn.
 Back in the '70s, my mom contracted food poisoning at a Red Barn location (not this one), and was in a coma for five days.
 The hospital told my dad that they weren't sure she was going to make it.
 If she hadn't, you wouldn't be reading this article!

 I always wondered if The Video Loft took its name retroactively, due to the "barn" signage.
-They wouldn't have been the first business to do so: The first Pizza Hut store inherited a sign that read "Pizza," and had enough room for three more letters.
+They wouldn't have been the first business to do so: The first Pizza Hut inherited a sign that read "Pizza," and had enough room for three more letters.
 I bet you didn't know that.
 Stick with me, kid.

 Unfortunately, the building has since been demolished, and you can bet that whatever is eventually built there won't be nearly as awesome.
 (Unless it's an arcade, which is about as likely as another video store.)